-The Sudden Jump to Remote Work: Best Practices to Mitigate Cybersecurity Risk for Remote Workers
+The Sudden Jump to Remote Work: The Need For the Cybersecurity of Your Remote Workers

 Work from Home Security Tip #1: Educate Your Employees